bytecodealliance/component-docs/component-model/src/language-support/javascript.md

 > [!NOTE]
 > You can also run `npm run transpiled-js` (after running `npm run transpile`)

-Though similar to the Rust code mentioned in the previous section, the Javascript code *also* accomplishes the same results, running the WebAssembly binary (which could have been written in any language) from the host language (Javascript) natively.
+This is directly comparable to the Rust host code mentioned in the previous section.
+The Javascript code *also* runs the WebAssembly binary (which could have been written in any language) from the host language
+(Javascript) natively.

 > [!NOTE]